 Menu Close

-Are you looking for a PowerShell script to setup a recurring out of office after hours or specify a 16-hour task that begins at a specific time, such as 17:00 hours?
-You’re in the right place.
+If you’re on the lookout for a PowerShell script to set up a recurring out of office response after regular working hours or schedule a 16-hour task starting at a specific time, like 5:00 PM, you’ve come to the right place!

-Before we proceed, create two distribution lists, add the sub-DL as a member to the parent DL, and add the shared mailboxes and\or user mailboxes as members to the sub-DL.
+But first, let’s create two distribution lists, throw in the sub-DL as a member of the parent DL, and add those shared mailboxes or user mailboxes as members to the sub-DL in Exchange Online.
+Easy peasy!

 $O365Account = “admin email address”